 *Remember the recommendations of the HIIT experts I mentioned earlier.
 Stay within the advised limits of maximum HIIT minutes per week and maximum HIIT workouts per week.
 A little goes a long way…

-7 easy-to-understand HIIT workouts
+7 HIIT workouts for beginners over 50

 Here are several easy-to-do exercises that can be used for effective HIIT workouts.

 Be creative and think of ways you can bump up the intensity in each one.